marcoan20/marcoan20/README.md

 - ⛰️ I'm founding member and developer of startup [Zenith Inova](https://www.zenithinova.com.br/)

-- 👨‍🏫 I'm a member of Escritório de Engenharia a college group where we do projects and help freshmen get started with Back-end and Front-end programming and get they first job
+- 👨‍🏫 I'm a member of Escritório de Engenharia, a college group, where we do projects and help freshmen get started with programming and get they first job

-- 💬 Ask me about **Node.js, Javascript, Typescript**
+- 💬 Ask me about **Node.js, Javascript, Typescript, C#, .NET MAUI**

 - 👨‍💻 I'm now studying **Next.js**

-- 🤔 I’m looking for help with **AWS Cloud, Next.js**
+- 🤔 I’m looking for help with **AWS Cloud, React, Next.js, Nest.js, React-Native**

 <!-- - 👨‍💻 More at  -->